 Federal Interest in Acquiring Land or Facility

-This document implements the requirements of 49 U.S.C.
-5334(h)(1)(D) of the Federal Transit Laws.
-Accordingly, FTA hereby provides notice of the availability of the facility further described below.
-Any Federal agency interested in acquiring the affected facility should promptly notify the FTA.
-If no Federal agency is interested in acquiring the existing facility, FTA will make certain that the other requirements specified in 49 U.S.C.
-Section 5334(h)(1)(A) through (C) are met before permitting the asset to be transferred.
+This Notice implements the requirements of 49 U.S.C.
+5334(h)(1)(D).
+Accordingly, FTA hereby provides notice of the availability of the Subject Property further described below.
+Any Federal agency interested in acquiring the Subject Property should promptly notify the FTA.
+If no Federal agency is interested in acquiring the Subject Property, FTA will make certain that the other requirements specified in 49 U.S.C.
+5334(h)(1)(A) through (C) are met before permitting the asset to be transferred.

 Additional Description of Land or Facility